ryan2214/EC535-Lab5/README.md

 On the other hand, if you want to run this in other os, search and change this route in mainwindow.cpp line:75 to the position of map.txt.

-If the map.txt is ready in /root, then use ./menus to run.
+If the map.txt is ready in /root or the path you changed in code, use ./menus to run.

 # command